peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public override bool Equals(
         object obj);

-Determines whether this object and another object are equal and have the ame type.
+Determines whether this object and another object are equal and have the same type.
 Not-a-number values can be considered equal by this method.

 <b>Parameters:</b>